 - It’s not a hybrid.
 I really want a hybrid, or better yet a gas/electric or all electric car.
 I hate that we consume so much gas for the small amount of driving we do, and I’d like to reduce that amount if possible.

 Neither of these reasons are enough to replace the car tomorrow, but I do want to replace it eventually, so I might as well get started with the savings now.
 I’d love to find a gently used Prius or Honda Civic hybrid and pay for a car in cash, but that probably won’t be an option since buying a house is also in the cards in the future.
-At the very least I’d like to put $10,000 down and find a Honda dealer to finance the rest at a super low rate, so I should probably start saving!
+At the very least I’d like to put $10,000 down and finance the rest at a super low rate, so I should probably start saving!

 How much do you spend on transportation?
 I want to know!